 ● Glass objects (including drinks or perfume)

-● Gas powered equipment
+● Gas powered equipment (with the exception of motorhomes)

 ● Fireworks, Smoke Canisters or Pyrotechnics/flares